Louise Tracy

 Louise Ten Broeck Tracy (née Treadwell; July 31, 1896 – November 13, 1983) was the founder of the John Tracy Clinic, a private, non-profit education center for the deaf that began in 1942.
-She was married to the Academy Award-winning actor Spencer Tracy.
+She was married to actor Spencer Tracy.

 Family

 Tracy was born in New Castle, Pennsylvania.
 Her parents were Alliene Wetmore and Bright (Smith) Treadwell.
 Alliene Treadwell was a prominent attorney and part owner of the New Castle Daily News in New Castle.
 Tracy's parents divorced when she was a teenager.